-Transactional Service Arrangements: Transaction service revenues consist of revenues derived from the processing of transactions through our service platform and represented approximately 85% and 86% of our revenues for the three months ended June 30, 2005 and 2006, respectively, and 81% and 86% for the six months ended June 30, 2005 and 2006, respectively.
-Transaction service arrangements include services such as equipment orders, new account setup, number port requests, credit checks and inventory management.
+Transactional Service Arrangements: Transaction revenues consist of revenues derived from the processing of transactions through our service platform and represented approximately 83% and 87% of our revenues for the three months ended September 30, 2005 and 2006, respectively, and approximately 81% and 86% for the nine months ended September 30, 2005 and 2006, respectively.
+Transaction service arrangements include services such as equipment orders, new account set-up, number port requests, credit checks and inventory management.

-Transaction revenues are principally based on a set price per transaction and revenues are recognized based on the number of transactions processed during each reporting period.
+Transaction revenues are principally based on a set price per transaction and are recognized based on the number of transactions processed during each reporting period.
 For these contracts, revenues are recorded based on the total number of transactions processed at the applicable price established in the relevant contract.
 The total amount of revenues recognized is based primarily on the volume of transactions.
 At times, transaction revenues may also include billings to customers based on the number of individuals dedicated to processing transactions.
 For these contracts we record revenues based on the applicable hourly rate per employee for each reporting period.

-Many of our contracts have guaranteed minimum volume transactions from our customers.
+Many of our contracts guarantee minimum volume transactions from the customer.
 In these instances, if the customer's total transaction volume for the period is less than the contractual amount, we record revenues at the minimum guaranteed amount.